 - Identification and categorization (discoverability) – making sure that potential consumers can find the services they need

-These fundamental principals lead to a natural order of activities an organization must complete to incrementally realize the benefits of service-oriented architecture.
+No matter which of the ways listed above to define SOA, these fundamental principals lead to a natural order of activities an organization must complete to incrementally realize the benefits of service-oriented architecture.

-Step One - Create/Expose Services
+Step 1 - Create/Expose Services

 The first step in moving an organization towards SOA is obvious.
 There can be no SOA application without services, so the first step must be to expose or create services that can readily be consumed by Web services enabled applications.